Thirty-eight years ago today, Ian Curtis killed himself.

 Tragic rock’n’roll deaths, and suicides especially, are such obvious breeding grounds for romanticised cults.
 We’ve mythologized Cobain and Curtis to such an extent that it is impossible to consider their music separately from the heavy reality of what happened next.
 We’ve morbidly, voyeuristically, pored over the hideous clues in Ian Curtis’s lyrics; our endless fascination at times resembling a highbrow version of Peaches Geldof’s death and the ensuing media & public hysteria (lest we forget the whole “Ian Curtis died for you” malarkey that a Google search now attributes to Paul Morley in the NME, but my own memory says it was Dave McCulloch in Sounds).
 Yet in our wallowing, we risk overlooking what is at the heart of these myths: they would not endure and we would not be so moved if the art was not worthy.

 On the evening of May 18th 1980, my friend Tim phoned to tell me that we would not in fact be going to see Joy Division in two days’ time at NYC’s Hurrah as we had been so eagerly anticipating.
-Four months later, along with my then-best-mate Patty, I would witness New Order’s first-ever US show (Maxwell’s, Hoboken, New Jersey; pre-Gillian, with the three JD survivors timidly, uncertainly, taking turns on lead vocals).
+Four months later, along with my fellow RnR obsessive Patty, I would witness New Order’s first-ever US show (Maxwell’s, Hoboken, New Jersey; pre-Gillian, with the three JD survivors timidly, uncertainly, taking turns on lead vocals).
 We hung out with the guys for a while after the show.
-All perfectly nice, they were so unlike what I was expecting.
+All perfectly nice and chatty, they were so unlike what I was expecting.
 But what on earth was I ‘expecting’?
 I was already completely in thrall to the Joy Division myth.

 RIP Ian Curtis.
 Ian Curtis Forever.